-Self-employment offers freedom and the opportunity to achieve your dreams, but with these perks comes a set of new responsibilities that even entrepreneurial-minded people can overlook.
+Self-employment offers freedom and the opportunity to achieve your dreams, but with these perks come new responsibilities that even entrepreneurial-minded people can overlook.

 When you become self-employed, you'll have to play the roles of the employee and employer.
 In the absence of a bona fide human resources department, you will be responsible for your work time, your amount of work, your own taxes, benefits, and future.

 If you want to work for yourself as a freelancer, independent contractor, or business owner, there are four key responsibilities of self-employment to consider first.